Frequently asked questions

 2. Pass the Virginia state portion of the PSI exam.

 3. Request a certified copy of your out-of-state license from your state.

 4. Obtain proof that you completed 60 hours of real estate education that satisfies the similar to Virginia course requirement.

 5. Apply for your license with a licensed broker with the original certification of licensure and proof of education attached.

 Please contact the Real Estate Board at (804) 367-8526 for more information.

 Yes, we do.
 You will be well prepared for the Va.
-Law portion of the PSI Exam with our 20-hour classroom course.
-The cost of the program is $150.00 (includes textbook).
-This classroom course can be completed in person or streamed live from anywhere.
-Click here for more information.
+Law portion of the PSI Exam with our 20-hour livestream classroom course.
+More information can be found under ‘Reciprocity’ under the Licensing Info tab in our menu.

 Yes, you are allowed to take (and complete) the 60-hour Virginia real estate salespersons course while you are still in high school.
 The Real Estate Board only requires that you be at least 18 years old and hold a high school diploma (or its equivalent) when it comes time to apply for your real estate license.

 Any felony during lifetime or certain misdemeanors may disqualify, but the Real Estate Board makes the final decision.
 Disclosing this information does not necessarily disqualify you for licensure.
 On the other hand, a failure to disclose information about any such behavior, with or without any felony conviction, will most likely lead to a denial of license.
 More information can be found here: https://www.dpor.virginia.gov/sites/default/files/Applicants/Infographic_criminal%20conviction%20apps.pdf

 You must disclose any prior criminal activity on your Virginia Salesperson License Application.
 This means you cannot have the Real Estate Board review your case until you have completed the pre-license education requirements, passed the state exam, and submitted your fingerprints.